About Us

 We are a congregation of about 400 people, although somewhat larger when the students are here during the academic year.
-Our heritage is Welsh Presbyterianism, but we became an independent evangelical church in 1971.
+Our heritage is Welsh Presbyterianism , but we became an independent evangelical church in 1971.
 The church was established in 1901, and we have sought to maintain a clear stand for the Gospel ever since.
-You can read about our history here.
+You can read about our history by clicking here.

 • reading the Bible